 During this time, someone had the idea to put a communist named Che Guevara on a t-shirt.
 This was supposed to mean you were a “revolutionary.”
 The real Che Guevara was a mass murderer who helped tyrant Fidel Castro enslave Cuba.
 He has no place being honored on a t-shirt or anywhere else.
 But this happens when people don’t know their history.
 They have no idea who that man on the t-shirt is.

-2020 will go down as one of the more difficult in United States history, primarily because of the global pandemic and subsequent economic lockdown as the result of the COVID-19 virus.
-But in the summer of 2020, rioting occurred in many United States cities.
+2020 was among the most difficult in United States history, primarily because of the global pandemic and subsequent economic lockdown due to the COVID-19 virus.
+However, in the summer of 2020, riots occurred in many cities in the United States.
 A segment of these rioters were self-described anarchists whose principal objective was to cause as much damage to the country as possible.
-Public statues of historic figures became one of their targets.
+Public statues of historical figures became one of their targets.
 If Howard Zinn and the New York Times declare there are no heroes, why should any statues be left standing?
-This is what happens when history isn’t taught at all, or worse, taught in an openly biased and unbalanced manner.
+This happens when history isn’t taught at all, or worse, taught in an openly biased and unbalanced manner.

-George Washington, Abraham Lincoln, Thomas Jefferson, Ulysses S. Grant, and Christopher Columbus are just some of the icons under attack.
+Statues of George Washington, Abraham Lincoln, Thomas Jefferson, Ulysses S. Grant, and Christopher Columbus were vandalized.
 A commission established by the District of Columbia (yes, named after Columbus) recommended that the Washington Monument and Jefferson Memorial be taken down.
 Other statues, such as the tribute to the all-black 54th Massachusetts Regiment in Boston and the Emancipation Memorial in Washington, D.C., a statue paid for by former slaves, have been attacked.

 The Path Forward